Economics of bitcoin: Value forecasts

 Financial journalists and analysts, economists, and investors have attempted to predict the possible future value of bitcoin.
 In April 2013, economist John Quiggin stated, "bitcoins will attain their true value of zero sooner or later, but it is impossible to say when".
 A similar forecast was made in November 2014 by economist Kevin Dowd.

 In December 2013, finance professor Mark T. Williams forecast that bitcoin would trade for less than $10 by mid-year 2014.
 In the indicated period bitcoin has exchanged as low as $344 (April 2014) and during July 2014 the bitcoin low was $609.
 In December 2014, Williams said, "The probability of success is low, but if it does hit, the reward will be very large."

 In November 2014, David Yermack, Professor of Finance at New York University Stern School of Business, forecast that in November 2015 bitcoin may be all but worthless.
-In the indicated period bitcoin has exchanged as low as $176.50 (January 2015) and during November 2015 the bitcoin low was $309.90.

 In May 2013, Bank of America FX and Rate Strategist David Woo forecast a maximum fair value per bitcoin of $1,300.
 Bitcoin investor Cameron Winklevoss stated in December 2013 that the "small bull case scenario for bitcoin is...
 40,000 USD a coin".